diffsky/AnyBar/README.md

 ## Custom images

 AnyBar can use user-local images if you put them under `~/.AnyBar`.
 E.g. if you have `~/.AnyBar/square@2x.png` present, send `square` to 1738 and it will be displayed.
 Images should be 19×19px (or twice that for retina).

+If the image name ends in `Template`, it will automatically work in Yosemite's Light and Dark modes without the need for an `_alt` version.

 ## Ports